Similarities and Differences Between Wine and Liquor Decanters

 Another reason for the existence of decanters is one which may not have as much relevance today but is certainly connected to the history of red wine.
 In the past, red wines were made unfined and unfiltered, and contained loads of sediment at the bottom of the bottle.
 There were mostly dead yeast cells, or bits of grape skin and stem, and were not harmful…but you wouldn’t want a mouthful of it, either.
-People think that decanters were so commonplace in the past as a way of serving wine without much sediment getting in the glass, and thus ensuring a more pleasurable drinking session.
+Decanters were so commonplace in the past as a way of serving wine without much sediment getting in the glass.
+Thus ensuring a more pleasurable drinking session.

 Interestingly, unfined and unfiltered wines are very much coming back into fashion again, and more of us are drinking ‘vin naturel’.
-As such, it wouldn’t be too surprising if decanters are also starting making a comeback on their own – after all, natural wines might well be on trend, but coughing on gritty sediment is never going to be popular!
+As such, it shouldn’t be too surprising that decanters are also making a comeback.
+After all, natural wines might well be on trend, but coughing on gritty sediment is never going to be popular!

 Liquor Decanters: A touch of real class